schoi1337/schoi1337.github.io/_posts/2025-05-28-Dockout: A Red-Team Framework for Automated Container Escape.md

 - Implementing interactive confirmation prompts for all real exploits
 - Simulation logic is separated and output is structured, enabling future CI validation or integration.
 - Using modular file structure to simplify maintenance and future extensions
-- Avoiding hardcoded assumptions about the container runtime or host OS
+- Where possible, the code avoids hardcoded paths or runtime-specific assumptions, while focusing on common Linux container environments.

 ## Lessons Learned